Donna Summer: 1977–1979: Breakthrough success

 By 1978, Summer had fully resettled in the United States after having split time between there and Munich, where many of her albums were recorded.
-She accepted her first film role for the disco-themed Thank God It's Friday, and she contributed three songs to its soundtrack, including the Paul Jabara-composed "Last Dance".
+She accepted her first film role for the disco-themed Thank God It's Friday and contributed three songs to its soundtrack, including the Paul Jabara-composed "Last Dance".
 The latter returned Summer to the top ten of the US Billboard Hot 100, peaking at number three while reaching number five on the Hot Soul Singles chart and topping the National Disco Action chart, her second single to do so.
 "Last Dance" became one of Summer's signature songs and won the singer her first Grammy Award for Best Female R&B Vocal Performance.
 Jabara won the Golden Globe and Academy Award for its composition.
 This was the first of eight consecutive top five hit records Summer would have over the next two years.

 On November 11, 1978, Summer scored her first number-one single on the Billboard Hot 100 with her rendition of the Jimmy Webb ballad "MacArthur Park", which topped the chart for three weeks and became her fourth gold-certified single; of Webb's many Hot 100 hits during the 1960s and 1970s, it was his only number one.
 On that same day, Summer's first live album, Live and More, topped the Billboard 200, her first album to do so.
-Summer became just the fourth solo black artist to simultaneously have the number-one single and album in the US.
+Summer became just the second solo black female artist to simultaneously have the number-one single and album in the US.
 Live and More became her first album to be certified platinum in the US.
 Before the end of the year, Summer released "Heaven Knows", a collaborative song with Brooklyn Dreams lead singer Joe "Bean" Esposito.
 It peaked at number four on the Hot 100 in early 1979.
 On January 9, 1979, Summer performed the ballad "Mimi's Song" on the globally televised Music for UNICEF Concert special, which aimed at raising funds and awareness for children across the globe.
 On January 12, Summer won three American Music Awards, all in the disco category, at its 6th annual ceremony.